securin-aspm/securin-maven-plugin/README.md

 - Maven 3.2.5  and above

 ### SUPPORTED SCAN TYPES
-- Current version of maven plugin supports Software Composition Analysis (SCA) & Secrets
+- Current version of maven plugin supports Software Composition Analysis(SCA), Secrets & Container Image
-- The future versions will have Container and Misconfiguration checks
+- The future versions will have SAST and Misconfiguration(IaC) checks

 ### SCAN OUTPUTS AND FORMATS
 - Securin maven plugin can be used in IDE environment and Command Line Interface (CLI)